-- Add water, yeast, margarine cut into ½ inch cubes, sugar and salt to a bowl.
-Cover with a dish towel and leave on the kitchen counter for 30 minutes
+- Add water, yeast, and margarine cut into 1 cm, ½ inch cubes, egg, sugar, and salt to a bowl.
+Cover with a dishtowel and leave on the kitchen counter for 30 minutes

-- Flour your work space liberally, knead the dough thoroughly, add as much flour as needed so that you have a nice cohesive dough, slightly sticky
+- Flour your workspace liberally, knead the dough thoroughly, and add as much flour as needed so that you have a nice cohesive dough, slightly sticky

 - Put back in the bowl.
-Cover with a dish towel and let is proof for one hour
+Cover with a dishtowel and let it proof for one hour.

-- Put butter, brown sugar, marzipan and cardamom into a bowl.
-Massage it with your fingers until it is completely combined
+- Put butter, brown sugar, marzipan, and cardamom into a bowl.
+Massage it with your fingers until it is thoroughly combined.

-- Flour the work space extra liberally.
-You don’t want the dough to stick to the table.
-Flatten the dough into a rectangle and roll it to about 1 meter x 12 cm, 3 feet by 5 inches
+- Flour the workspace extra liberally.
+You don't want the dough to stick to the table.
+Flatten the dough into a rectangle and roll it to 1 meter by 12 cm, 3 feet by 5 inches.

 - Put the filling in the middle of the rectangle.
-Sprinkle raisins over top and close the pastry at the ends
+Sprinkle raisins over the top and close the pastry at the ends.

 - Fold the upper flap of the dough down over the filling.